philrud/istio.io/content/about/notes/1.1/index.md

 ## `istioctl` and `kubectl`

 - **Validate Command**.
 Added the [`istioctl validate`](/docs/reference/commands/istioctl/#istioctl-validate) command for offline validation of Istio Kubernetes resources.

 - **Verify-Install Command**.
 Added the [`istioctl experimental verify-install`](/docs/reference/commands/istioctl/#istioctl-experimental-verify-install) command to verify the status of an
 Istio installation given a specified installation YAML file.

 - **Deprecated Commands**.
 Deprecated the `istioctl create`, `istioctl replace`, `istioctl get`, and `istioctl delete` commands.
 Use the [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl) equivalents instead.
 Deprecated the `istioctl gen-deploy` command too.
 Use a [`helm template`](/docs/setup/kubernetes/install/helm/#option-1-install-with-helm-via-helm-template) instead.
-This command will be removed completely in the 1.2 release.
+These commands will be removed in the 1.2 release.

 - **Short Commands**.
 Included short commands in 'kubectl' for gateways, virtual services, destination rules and service entries.
 TBD: ADD LINK